 A Harvard study shed a little bit of light on the possible connection to diabetes and possibly obesity.
 The researchers put 10 people on a schedule that gradually shifted the timing of their circadian rhythms.
 Their blood sugar levels increased, throwing them into a prediabetic state, and levels of leptin, a hormone that leaves people feeling full after a meal, went down.

+Exposure to light suppresses the secretion of melatonin, a hormone that influences circadian rhythms.
 Even dim light can interfere with a person's circadian rhythm and melatonin secretion.
 A mere eight lux—a level of brightness exceeded by most table lamps and about twice that of a night light—has an effect, notes Stephen Lockley, a Harvard sleep researcher.
 Light at night is part of the reason so many people don't get enough sleep, says Lockley, and researchers have linked short sleep to increased risk for depression, as well as diabetes and cardiovascular problems.

-While light of any kind can suppress the secretion of melatonin, blue light does so more powerfully.
+While light of any kind can suppress the secretion of melatonin, blue light at night does so more powerfully.
 Harvard researchers and their colleagues conducted an experiment comparing the effects of 6.5 hours of exposure to blue light to exposure to green light of comparable brightness.
 The blue light suppressed melatonin for about twice as long as the green light and shifted circadian rhythms by twice as much (3 hours vs. 1.5 hours).

 In another study of blue light, researchers at the University of Toronto compared the melatonin levels of people exposed to bright indoor light who were wearing blue-light–blocking goggles to people exposed to regular dim light without wearing goggles.
 The fact that the levels of the hormone were about the same in the two groups strengthens the hypothesis that blue light is a potent suppressor of melatonin.
 It also suggests that shift workers and night owls could perhaps protect themselves if they wore eyewear that blocks blue light.
 Inexpensive sunglasses with orange-tinted lenses block blue light, but they also block other colors, so they're not suitable for use indoors at night.
 Glasses that block out only blue light can cost up to $80.